 In BC, the legal age for buying tobacco is 19.
 It is illegal to sell or give tobacco products to minors.
 Smoking is banned in public buildings and many other public spaces.
 It is also banned in vehicles carrying children under 16.
 Most workplaces have 'no smoking' policies.
-Electronic cigarettes became legal in Canada in May 2018.
-They are regulated through the Tobacco and Vaping Products Act.
+Electronic smoking products with nicotine, such as electronic cigarettes, fall within the scope of Canada's Food and Drugs Act and are not currently authorized for sale in Canada.